The Agentic Charity

 How agentic AI helps

 Natural language search connects to your existing document repositories, CRM exports, and internal systems.
 It lets staff ask questions in plain English and get answers pulled directly from your actual records, with source references so every response can be checked.
-A well-set-up search layer understands your organisational context, including the relationships between your programmes, funders, beneficiaries, and outcomes, instead of treating each query separately.
+A well-set-up search layer understands your organisational context, including the relationships among your programmes, funders, beneficiaries, and outcomes, rather than treating each query separately.

 For UK charities, three applications are immediately practical.